Victim of Financial Fraud? Call Now

 What is a Private Placement?

-Private placements are stocks issued by companies that do not want to register with the Securities and Exchange Commission (SEC).
+Private placements are stocks issued by companies that have elected to not register their security with the Securities and Exchange Commission (SEC).
 Registering a security requires companies to disclose information concerning the business, financial statements, and management.

 Offerors generally only sell private placements to accredited investors, meaning especially wealthy investors or large, institutional investors such as pension funds.
 The SEC has determined that these investments are not suitable for ordinary investors because of their high degree of risk.